 Over the years we’ve seen many prayers answered.
 We’ve seen tremendous growth in each other.
 Some of us were reluctant to pray publicly.
 That has changed.
-We’ve had and have right now members who were and are very even terminally ill who join us week after week with praise reports and heartfelt prayers.
+We’ had and people who were and are very even terminally ill join us week after week with praise reports and heartfelt prayers.
 They have been a real source of encouragement.
 It was not our intent, nor did we realize that we were becoming intercessors.
 We've learned that amazing things do happen when we pray for others.

 There is a misconception that only certain people are called or gifted to be intercessory prayer warriors.
 There are people in our churches and our lives who seem to have that special intimate connection with God.
 They are relentless when it comes to praying for others.
 The truth is we are all called to pray for others.